chelseako/House_Pricing_Project/README.md

 # Honolulu Housing Price Prediction Project Overview
 * Created a model that estimates sold prices for Honolulu houses (RMSE ~ $87,000) to help home buyers estimate a competitive bid offer.
 * Custom built a web scraper using Python and Selenium for a local real estate website.
+* Used only predictor variables that can be identified at time of listing.
 * Cleaned 700+ observations of Honolulu houses sold within the past year using Python (Pandas, Numpy) and R.
 * Optimized Linear, Ridge, Lasso, and Elastic Net Regressors to identify model with best predictive validity.